 The Friends of Trailside is a 501(c)3 organization and is dedicated to promoting a better appreciation and understanding of the natural world and the relationship between people and the land.
 Through its support of the Trailside Nature Museum, operated by the Department of Parks, Recreation, and Conservation of the County of Westchester, the Friends provide financial and volunteer aid for exhibits, school, and education programs.
 For more information on the Friends group — including how to join — click here: http://friendsoftrailside.org/

-The Friends group is very interested in restoring the Cross River Mountain Fire Tower to the park.
+We are very interested in restoring the Cross River Mountain Fire Tower to the park.
 The Fire Tower stood from 1927 through the early 1980s when it was removed without county permission and dismantled.
-The Friends of Trailside want to correct this historic error and create a beacon that will draw visitors to the top of the park for incredible vistas of the surrounding countryside.
-If you are interested in this endeavor, we want to hear from you and enlist your support (email us at firstname.lastname@example.org).
+Together with the parks department and many supporters, we would like to correct this historic error and create a beacon that will draw visitors to the top of the park for incredible vistas of the surrounding countryside.
+If you are interested in this endeavor, we want to hear from you and enlist your support (email us at email@example.com).

 The Lewisboro Volunteer Ambulance Corps was out and ready to heal on Sunday.
 Thanks to Captain Lucian Lipinsky and the rest of the volunteers.

 LVAC has been a steadying and very helpful presence at the Leatherman’s Loop for years.
 It was great to have them back at Raven Rocks!

 We have posted photos from our fantastic team of shutterbugs here: https://leathermansloop.smugmug.com/Raven-Rocks-Run/2016.